 GSSM servers provide spaces to store messages and files.
 They are intended to support educational and campus operations.
 Therefore, they should not be used to store media collections or for other recreational purposes.
 GSSM servers may never be used to store illegal content.

 GSSM does not charge students for paper, ink, or toner expenses consumed when using GSSM-owned printers.
 The school expects that students will use these resources conservatively to minimize both expenses and impact on our environment.
 GSSM printers are intended to support educational activities only.

 Using Your Computer at GSSM

 GSSM encourages students to bring computers to school for use in their rooms.
-For the purposes of discussion, the person who brings and connects a computer from their home to the GSSM computer network is referred to as the owner.
 Attaching a personally-owned computer to the GSSM network indicates acceptance of this AUP and places specific responsibilities upon the owner.

 Each computer owner is responsible to make sure that their computer is virus-free prior to connecting to the network.
-Computer owners may be held responsible for damage created by computer viruses, or other activity originating from their computer.
 When it is determined that a computer is threatening the stability of the network or other computers, it will be removed from the network immediately.

 Owners are also responsible for maintaining their own computers.
 GSSM does not have staff available for computer repair.
 Computers should be in good working condition when they arrive on campus.
 Owners should back up their important files often to prevent loss in the event of a computer failure.